Lion Air provisionally orders 50 Boeing 737 MAX 10

 1 Min Read

-PARIS (Reuters) - Indonesia's Lion Air signed a provisional order on Monday for 50 newly launched Boeing (BA.N) 737 MAX 10 jetliners.
+PARIS, June 19 (Reuters) - Indonesia's Lion Air signed a provisional order on Monday for 50 newly launched Boeing 737 MAX 10 jetliners.

 The deal, signed at the Paris Airshow, is in addition to 387 single-aisle Boeing jets already ordered, and does not include conversions from existing models, Boeing officials said.

-Lion Air Chairman Edward Sirait told reporters at a signing ceremony the aircraft would be used for regional and domestic flights.
+Lion Air Chariman Edward Sirait told reporters at a signing ceremony the aircraft would be used for regional and domestic flights.
+(Reporting by Tim Hepher; editing by Richard Lough)